CJGreig/QGIS-Documentation/docs/training_manual/vector_classification/label_tool.rst

 #.
 Set the font :guilabel:`Size` to ``8`` so that you can see more labels
 #.
 Zoom in towards the ``roads`` layer

-   You'll probably find that the text styling has used default values and the labels are consequently very hard to read.
-Update the :guilabel:`Text` to use a dark-grey or black :guilabel:`Color` and the :guilabel:`Buffer` to use a light-yellow :guilabel:`Color`.
+   For practice, let's update the :guilabel:`Text` to use a dark-grey or black :guilabel:`Color` and the :guilabel:`Buffer` to use a light-yellow :guilabel:`Color`.

    The map will look somewhat like this, depending on scale: